Student Accessibility Support Services

 - And more!

-Learn more about our program by following the navigation links on our website to schedule an appointment to meet with a SASS counselor, explore the courses offered by SASS, or by reviewing the student handbook.
+Learn more about our program by following the navigation links on our website, scheduling an appointment to meet with a SASS counselor, or by reviewing the student handbook.

 What Types of Health Conditions Qualify?

-Any condition (physical, psychological, sensory, or learning) which interferes in one of life’s major activities and results in an educational limitation, including the following:
+Students with a verified health condition (physical, psychological, sensory, or learning) which interferes with one of life’s major activities can qualify for SASS services.
+Qualifying conditions include but are not limited to the following:

 - Deaf & Hard of Hearing